 - G: Sogndalsfjøra

 Road trip Fjord Norway: How to get to Bergen

 For the journey to Bergen you have 2 possibilities.
 You can arrive by plane or by ferry.

-For about 200 euros you come from most German airports within a few hours to Bergen.
+For about 200 Euro you can get from most German airports within a few hours to Bergen.
 The disadvantage of this option is that you can take less luggage than in your own car and you have to rent a car from Bergen.
-You can pick up a rental car directly at Bergen airport and pay about 250-300 euros per week.
+You can pick up a rental car directly at Bergen airport and pay about 250-300 Euro per week.

 Day 1: Bergen – Haugesund – Stavanger

 Your round trip through Fjord Norway starts in Bergen.
 Here you can see a few beautiful corners of the second largest city in Norway and get a first feeling for Norway.
 There are a lot of things to do in Bergen.
 Worth seeing is especially the district Bryggen directly at the harbor.
 The small colorful houses in Bryggen are really beautiful to look at and should be visited during a short trip.
 The district is a UNESCO World Heritage Site and is a remnant from a time when Bergen was still the trading center between Norway and Central Europe.

 In addition, the following sights are still worth visiting:

 Right next door is Bergen’s lively fish market.
 Here the inhabitants have been supplied with freshly caught fish since 1276.
 Today it is one of the most popular markets in Norway and you can buy not only fish but also fruits, vegetables and handicrafts.